Neboer/mini_ipgw/README.md

 students.
 ## build
 You can download the binary programme directly.
-The programme need [libcurl](https://curl.haxx.se/download.html) library to work properly.
+The programme needs [libcurl](https://curl.haxx.se/download.html) library to work properly.
 The programme also need [cjson](https://github.com/DaveGamble/cJSON/releases) library to parse json file.
 Once it is compiled, it will only need libcurl to work properly.
-The cjson library is static-linked and it don't need user to download.
+The cjson library is static-linked and it doesn't need the user to download.

 You can use cmake to build the programme from source code.
 The programme contains a cmakelist file and you can build it